 Map 1.
-Zion's Megiddo-Jezreel Petroleum Exploration License as of March, 2017.
+Zion's Megiddo-Jezreel Petroleum Exploration License as of July, 2017.

-The Megiddo-Jezreel License ("MJL") was awarded on December 3, 2013 for a three-year primary term through December 2, 2016, with the possibility of additional one-year extensions up to a maximum of seven years.
+The Megiddo-Jezreel License was awarded on December 3, 2013 for a three-year primary term through December 2, 2016, with the possibility of additional one-year extensions up to a maximum of seven years.
 The MJL (~99,000 acres) is onshore, south and west of the Sea of Galilee.

 On October 6, 2016, Zion entered into a drilling contract with S.A.
 DAFLOG S.R.L., an Israeli-registered affiliate of DAFORA S.A.
-DAFORA is the largest drilling company in Romania and has drilled over 1,000 wells in Romania, Eastern Europe and

-East Africa.
-Zion will use DAFORA's F-400 drilling rig which has a 3,000 HP capacity drawworks capable of drilling to over 7,000 meters (approximately 23,000 feet).
+DAFORA is the largest drilling company in Romania and has drilled over 1,000 wells in Romania, Eastern Europe and East Africa.
+Zion is using DAFORA's F-400 drilling rig which has a 3,000 HP capacity drawworks capable of drilling to over 7,000 meters (approximately 23,000 feet).
 This provides sufficient horsepower and safety factor to drill our planned well with a target depth of up to 4,500 meters (approximately 15,000 feet).

 The process of securing an appropriate drilling rig and crew with which to drill the MJ #1 exploratory well was long and complicated.
 As such, Zion submitted a drilling date extension request to the Petroleum Commissioner on November 7, 2016.
-Key details of the extension request are outlined below:

-On November 29, 2016, the Company received notification from the State of Israel's Petroleum Commissioner officially approving the Company's drilling date extension
+On November 29, 2016, the Company received notification from the State of Israel's Petroleum Commissioner officially approving the Company's drilling date extension.